DECaNT: Simulation Tool for Diffusion of Excitons in Carbon Nanotube Films: Ensemble Monte Carlo

 \item Monte Carlo time step: Time step at which simulation saves position/displacement of all excitons.
 We used 1 fs.
 This parameter in general depends on typical scattering rates.

 \item Number of sections for injection region: Number of sections in each dimension for the simulation domain.
-This number is used to determine the injection region, which is always the center section.
-Excitons are created initially in the simulation in the injection region.
-All data presented in this paper uses 3 for this parameter, resulting in an injection region that is 1/9 of the total simulation domain.
+This number is used to determine the size of the injection region.
+In the simulation, excitons are initially created in the injection region, which is always the central section.
+All data presented in this paper uses 3 for this parameter, which results in an injection region that has 1/27 of the total simulation-domain volume.

 \item Rate type: Determines how transfer rates are calculated. ``Davoody'' refers to the calculations based on our previous work.~\cite{Davoody_exciton_phonon_transfer,Davoody_exciton_transfer}

 \item Temperature: All data presented in this paper is at 300 K.